-I am sure that at this point you have heard the statement that content is king.
+I am sure that at this point, you have heard the statement that content is king.

 The very first thing that you need to do is have content.
 What is it that you are trying to promote?
-There needs to be something for your guest to look at when they land on your site.
+There needs to be something for your guests to look at when they land on your site.
 It should be more than words on a page.
 It should provide the people who clicked over to your site with some value.

 This leads me to my next point.

 I’ll tell you the secret to better promotion for your content.

 Have a better idea of who your ideal target customer is.
-This does not have to be the person that you competitor is targeting.
+This does not have to be the person that your competitor is targeting.
 It does not have to be who everyone else is targeting (but it very well could be).

 In this step, you need to figure out who it is that your hotel services the best.
 This could be older retired people on vacation, couples looking to get away, or any other personas.
-Figure out who your hotel services the best, and then target them with your content.
+Figure out who your hotel services the best and then target them with your content.

-Let me give you an example.
-If you find that your hotel services couples with no children the best, then target them.
+Let me give you an example; If you find that your hotel services couples with no children the best, then target them.
 You wouldn’t have content on there that talks to the family-friendly segment.
 It would not resonate with them and would be a wasted effort on your part.
 You would be better served with a piece of content that talks to the couples.
 You could include couple-related activities around your hotel.

-Now you know exactly who you are targeting.
+Now you know who you are targeting.
 You have the right piece of content on your website.

 This venture isn’t a hail mary.
 Make sure that you are testing the timing and frequency of those posts.
 Users on different platforms could be on at different times.
-Keep this in mind when comparing two channels during the same time.
+Keep this in mind when comparing two channels at the same time.
 It could skew your views on the performance of the channels.